 BS, Combined Sciences--Santa Clara University, 2002

 I teach the fundamental principles of medicinal chemistry, toxicology, and natural products predominantly to first-year pharmacy students.
 In the classroom, I enjoy finding creative ways to relate chemical structure to drug action in order to foster an engaging yet rigorous learning environment for my students.
 In the lab, my research is focused on projects that utilize comparative approaches to identify key pathways critical to propagating and preventing hepatotoxicity.
-Projects currently underway include mechanistic studies exploring hepatotoxicity associated with exposure to acetaminophen, herbicides, and various natural products.
+Projects currently underway include mechanistic studies exploring hepatotoxicity associated with exposure to acetaminophen, herbicides, and natural products.

 Outside the Classroom